Arksine/moonraker/docs/configuration.md

 timer:
 #    A time (in seconds) after which the device will power off after being.
 #    switched on.
 This effectively turns the device into a  momentary switch.
-#    This option is available for gpio, mcu_output_pin, tplink_smartplug,
+#    This option is available for gpio, klipper_device, tplink_smartplug,
 #    shelly, and tasmota devices.
 The timer may be a floating point value
 #    for gpio types, it should be an integer for all other types.
 The
 #    default is no timer is set.